Chart Color Schemes

 Toowoomba City displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Toowoomba City, as per the latest Census evaluation, dwelling structures consisted of 53.0% houses and 47.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is in contrast to Non-Metro Qld's structure which comprised 76.4% houses and 23.6% other dwellings.
-Home ownership within Toowoomba City stood at 18.3%, with the remaining dwellings either mortgaged (19.3%) or rented (62.4%).
-The median monthly mortgage repayment in the area was $1,355, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent figure was recorded at $255, compared to Non-Metro Qld's $345.
-Nationally, Toowoomba City's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Toowoomba City, as per the latest Census, consisted of 53.0% houses and 47.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Toowoomba City was at 18.3%, with the rest either mortgaged (19.3%) or rented (62.4%).
+The median monthly mortgage repayment was $1,355, below Regional Qld's average of $1,655.
+Median weekly rent in Toowoomba City was $255, compared to Regional Qld's $345.
+Nationally, Toowoomba City's mortgage repayments were lower at $1,355 than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing